rahulyhg/opencart_multivendor/README.md

 This is the original OpenCart Multivendor extension from Purpletree Software LLP.

-This extension is #1 bestseller on Opencart Marketplace among all Multivendor extensions.
+This extension is #1 bestseller on OpenCart Marketplace among all Multivendor extensions.

 On this page you can access the free version.
 Pro version is available [here](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=31461).